 Though the frames of the sunglasses are biodegradable, the lenses have to be thrown in the trash.
 Though Fienning would like that to change eventually, she doesn't let it discourage her.

-"Perfection is not possible," Fienning says.
+"Perfection is not possible," she said.
 "But all those small steps in the right direction will add up to a significant distance over time."

 Though your business model should strive to incorporate your sustainable and ethical principles at every level, that may not be possible due to your budget, industry or other limitations.
 That shouldn't stop you from doing what you can from the beginning.

 In addition to using the pre-existing online community, you can expand your brand's presence and marketing impact by making a conscious effort to build your own community.
-Seek out popular bloggers that fit with your brand's ethics and image, create your own hashtag for social sharing and devote time to engaging with your followers and customers online.
+Seek out popular bloggers who fit with your brand's ethics and image, create your own hashtag for social sharing, and devote time to engaging with your followers and customers online.

 This sort of community sharing and support is essential to the growth of sustainable businesses.
 Interacting with other ethical brands can help you access new resources and markets.
 It can reinforce the value of creating a business that meshes with your personal principles if you ever find yourself doubting or struggling.
 You may even encourage others in your industry to start incorporating sustainable principles into their own business models.

-"All these small changes, these business' baby steps, add up to make a difference," says Fienning optimistically.
+"All these small changes, these businesses' baby steps, add up to make a difference," said Fienning.
 "If we make a … change in the right direction for our business today, maybe we inspire others – our customers, our competitors – to do the same."